 Diálogo: Did you immediately join the Navy?

 Rear Adm.
-Uriarte: No. I worked as a teacher for two years, and when I learned that there was an opportunity to enter the Navy as a professional, I signed up.
+Uriarte: No. I worked as a teacher for two years, and when I learned that there was an opportunity to join the Navy as a professional, I signed up.
 I joined as an engineer, but I worked in the field of information technology.
-That is an Information Technology specialization within the engineering field.
+That is a specialization within the engineering field.

 Diálogo: But information technology was in its infancy back then, right?